Back to All Posts

 The key difference is not always how quickly a patient is first seen.
 It is how efficiently the hospital moves them after that point.

-What Most People Misunderstand About ER Wait Time
+What Most Patients Misunderstand About ER Wait Time

 Many patients assume the wait ends when they see a doctor.
 In practice, that is only one checkpoint.